The 2 party system is single voting round based. 2 rounds would usually be needed for 3 candidates, 3 rounds for 4, etc.

 but usually, more than 1 round is needed to safely accommodate more than 2 candidates.

-Here's an anticipation of and suggestions for their approach.
+Here's an anticipation of and suggestions for their approach:

-- Avg $400(?) monthly housing rental subsidy loans
+- $500(?) maximum monthly rental housing federal subsidy loans

 - Minimum 5 elimination rounds 'ranked choice' voting

-- No names on the ballot *
+- No names on the ballot, no primaries *

 - Reduce all federal and state office terms from 6 and 4 years to 3 and 2

-- 28% taxes and spending plus 12% regulatory/indirect govt costs on avg income, or $11 tril. ann. fed, state, local out of $27T of income (instead of current 30% taxes, 38% spending plus 16% (?) indirect, or $14T)
+- 28% taxes and spending plus 12% regulatory/indirect govt costs on avg income, or $11 tril. annual fed, state and local spending and regs out of $29T of income (instead of current 30% taxes, 38% spending plus 16% (?) indirect, or $15T annual govt related costs)

 - 20% mfg tax cut

-- Increased licensing of M.D.s and non M.D.s
+- Increased licensing of non M.D.s

 - Optional direct care loans, including dental and counseling

-- Allow telehealth and purchase of insurance outside of home state
+- Allow purchase of telehealth and insurance outside of home state

 - Tax credit or voucher for high deductible insurance